rorosaurus/FurretTotem/animations/README.md

 The animations with transparent (dynamically generated) backgrounds aren't *perfectly* re-created here, but you get the idea!

+Here they are, sorted by when they were added to the animation pool!

 ## v0.1
 ![basic-walk](finalized/basic-walk.gif)
 ![transparent-walk](finalized/transparent-walk.gif)